opsd-io/contribution/docs/terraform_general.md

 ## Versioning

 The module should be tagged using SemVer and a changelog.
-Use the [semantic commits](https://www.conventionalcommits.org/en/v1.0.0/) so that we can auto-generate the changelog.
+Use the [semantic commits](https://www.conventionalcommits.org/en/v1.0.0/) to auto-generate the changelog.

 ## Repository structure

-The below diagram shows a typical terraform module repo structure.
-To not reinvent the wheel, we adopted the [schema](https://www.terraform.io/language/modules/develop/structure) proposed by Terraform team.
+The diagram below shows a typical Terraform module repo structure.
+To avoid reinventing the wheel, we adopted the [schema](https://www.terraform.io/language/modules/develop/structure) proposed by the Terraform team.

 ```
 .